kvenanzi/synthetichealth/data/terminology/README.md

 ```

 The utility scans the VSAC Excel workbooks and writes one row per concept
 membership using the column layout below.
+A small development seed
+(`vsac/vsac_value_sets.csv`) ships with the repository so local runs and tests
-Additional columns are preserved in
+have immediate coverage.
+Additional columns are preserved in the CSV and
-the CSV and ignored by the DuckDB warehouse builder when present.
+ignored by the DuckDB warehouse builder when present.

 The DuckDB builder expects the following columns (additional metadata is safe to include and will be ignored):